 (3) In the case of Abusers referred to in paragraph (1) may be proven or proved to be a victim of abuse narcotics, the abusers shall undergo medical rehabilitation and social rehabilitation.

 What is clearly visible from the table?
 For narcotics addicts, it is clearly and explicitly stated obligatory for medical and social rehabilitation.
 However, for abusers there is a threat of imprisonment, he/she can undergo rehabilitation only if it can be proven that he is a victim of abuse.
-In other words, everyone who uses narcotics but not yet in a state of dependence, threatened with imprisonment as stipulated in Article 127 paragraph (1) of the Narcotics Law.
+In other words, everyone who uses narcotics but is not yet in a state of dependence, threatened with imprisonment as stipulated in Article 127 paragraph (1) of the Narcotics Law.

 Related to these provisions, if we look at the fact about Indonesian criminal law enforcement currently, which still aims to frighten and/or provide a deterrent effect through imprisonment, then each drug abuser will be punished with a prison sentence.
-This provision will be a long-term concern that the purpose of punishment of narcotics abuser will not be achieved.
-It is a common knowledge that even in Penitentiary (which aims to foster the inmates), narcotics trafficking can still occur there and even the inmates can manage the narcotics trafficking/narcotics distribution from inside the Penitentiary.
+This provision will be a long-term concern that the purpose of the punishment of narcotics abusers will not be achieved.
+It is common knowledge that even in Penitentiary (which aims to foster the inmates), narcotics trafficking can still occur there and even the inmates can manage the narcotics trafficking/narcotics distribution from inside the Penitentiary.
 This situation is certainly very worrying for abusers who are sentenced to prison based on Article 127 paragraph (1) of Narcotic Law.
 It is not impossible, someone who is initially not an addict will become an addict when serving a sentence in the Penitentiary.
-Thus, the purpose of punishment of abuser is not achieved, instead, it worsens the abuser.
+Thus, the purpose of the punishment of abuser is not achieved, instead, it worsens the abuser.